Your gifts help us fulfill this Park Support List each year and make a huge difference for the park. Make a donation in support of a program today!

 Trails Forever Rehabilitation of Park Trails $ 275,000

 These critical funds will continue to support signature trail rehabilitation projects throughout the park.
-Monies provide for needed supplies and materials and six partial-year trail crew positions, as well as a full-time Trails Forever Volunteer Coordinator position that better enables us to engage volunteers of all ages in hands-on stewardship.
-In FY20, the crew will complete the second phase of the Trillium Gap Trail rehabilitation and the second phase of the Deep Creek Trail rehabilitation along with additional projects on the Noah Bud Ogle Nature Trail, Oconaluftee River Trail, and replacement of footlogs on Anthony Creek Trail and Pretty Hollow Trail.
+Monies provide for six partial-year trail crew positions and a full-time Trails Forever Volunteer Coordinator who engages volunteers of all ages in hands-on stewardship along the trails.
+In FY21, the crew will begin the first phase of the Abrams Falls Trail rehabilitation along with additional projects on the Noah Bud Ogle Nature Trail, Oconaluftee River Trail, and Fighting Creek Nature Trail.

 These funds support an annual ginseng marking blitz.
 Thousands of ginseng roots have been marked through this program over the years.
 Market demands place heavy pressure on this resource from illegal harvesters who poach for profit.
 This is a very cost-effective way to assist in the deterrence and detection of commercial poaching of this resource at risk.